Folasade-Ojo/Housing-Prediction/README.md

 The intercept = 68860.08

 ### The Effects of the Coefficients
-All the independent variables have a positive effect/weight on the output variable, price because their coefficients are positive.
+All the independent variables have a positive effect/weight on the output variable, price.
 Consequently, for every unit increase in these variables, there is a corresponding increase in price.
 *  Iotsize:  This has the highest weight and effect on the output variable.
 For every unit increase in the lot size, there is a corresponding 8634.48 dollar increase in price.
 - Bedrooms: This has the least effect on the output variable.
 For every unit increase in the number of bedrooms, there is a corresponding 1368.30 dollar increase in price.
 + Bathrms: The number of bathrooms has a positive weight of 7127.52 on price.